 Trademark owners can take on a variety of entities – individuals, corporations, limited liability companies, partnerships, trusts, and many others.
 Generally, the individual or company that uses the mark should be the legal owner, unless trademark rights were sold or transferred to another entity.
 The trademark owner has the sole power to enforce rights under that trademark.

-It adds value to the company.
-We mentioned in a previous post that the trademark is an important asset to a company.
-Since a trademark’s value is also quantifiable, registering a trademark under a corporation directly adds this value to the company.
-Because of its quantifiable nature, trademarks can be used as security interests in financial transactions and can give the company that possesses the mark an advantage in business negotiations.
+2. It adds value to the company.
+We mentioned in a previous post that a trademark is an important asset to a company.
+Since a trademark’s value is quantifiable, registering a trademark under a corporation directly adds this value to the company.Due to their quantifiable nature, trademarks can be used as security interests in financial transactions and can give the company that possesses the mark an advantage in business negotiations.

-The business can better enforce the trademark rights.
+3. The business can better enforce the trademark rights.
 In 2013, a court ruled that companies cannot claim infringement if the mark was not owned by the company itself.
 In this specific case, the mark was registered under the company’s sole shareholder.
 Because enforcement of trademark rights lies solely with the owner, the sole shareholder would have to present themselves in court to enforce the registration.

-If the company goes bankrupt, control of the trademark is not lost.
+1. If the company goes bankrupt, control of the trademark is not lost.
 Under bankruptcy laws, the company’s assets (including trademarks) must be sold off or transferred.
 However, this could be avoided if the company never owned a trademark.
 Additionally, if the original owners of the company are concerned about losing control of the company in the future (for example, with the addition of shareholders), they could also register the trademark under an individual.